How to trigger a GravityExport Save Feed

 How to configure

-- After saving the feed, a "Public trigger URL" will be generated.
+- Webhook — Runs only when a public trigger URL is accessed.
+After saving the feed, a "Public trigger URL" will be generated.
+Click the button to copy it to your clipboard.

 When the URL is accessed, the export will be run and the file will be saved, as you have configured.